10 Snowboard Tricks You Can Learn Quickly

 6. Frontside 180s

-The 180 is a versatile trick that can be performed on snow without leaving the snow, off jumps, onto and off of boxes etc…You should be comfortable riding switch because you will land your rotation switch.
+The 180 is a versatile trick that can be performed on snow without leaving the snow, off jumps, onto and off of boxes, etc…You should be comfortable riding switch because you will land your rotation switch.

-First you can practice this frontside spin on flat ground without a jump to get comfortable with the feeling of spinning to switch.
-Pick a low traffic area that has a slight slope to it, nothing too crazy.
+First, you can practice this frontside spin on flat ground without a jump to get comfortable with the feeling of spinning to switch.
+Pick a low-traffic area that has a slight slope to it, nothing too crazy.
 The 180 motion involves a little rotation with your arms, and you should always turn your head to look where you want to land.

 With that in mind, as you are riding along with a centered stance, dig your heelside edge in the snow like you are going to turn and you will feel the board slip.
 As you feel the board slipping, take your back arm and gently swing it around to your opposite side while turning your head to look over that opposite shoulder.
 This will keep you moving straight.
-If you look uphill or downhill while you try this, you will end up falling in the way you are looking.
+If you look uphill or downhill while you try this, you will end up off-axis and fall in the way you are looking.

 7. Butter Nose Rolls